Converg3nce/matic-docs/docs/validate/delegator-faq.md

 Technically, the Matic web wallet/Staking interface is just a web application.
 Currently it supports only 1 wallet - Metamask.

 So first you must withdraw your funds from Binance or any other exchange to your Ethereum address on Metamask.
 If you don't know how to use Metamask, google it a bit.
 There are plenty of videos and blogs to get started with it.

+### When will be possible to become a validator and how many tokens do I need to have?

+The Matic mainnet is being rolled out gradually in phases.
+Currently we are in Phase 1 with only the Matic foundation nodes running.
+Gradually, additional external validators will be onboarded.
+Please refer to https://blog.matic.network/mainnet-is-going-live-announcing-the-launch-sequence/ for more details.